 Loading the Rav-Kav card

-Please note the Stored Value contracts can be purchased with the bus drivers, at the Ministry of Transportation’s “Al HaKav” service centres, or on the Rav-Kav website only.
-Passengers cannot purchase this arrangement though the automated machines located at Light Rail platforms or at the CityPass service centre.
+Please note the Stored Value contracts can be purchased at the Ministry of Transportation’s “Al HaKav” service centres, or on the Rav-Kav website only.
+Passengers can purchase this arrangement through the automated machines located at Light Rail platforms or at the CityPass service centre.